 “Oh, we have only just met this evening.”

 “What isn’t there to enjoy about his company?
-Lord Doltham is very accommodating, and he is certainly polite and charming.
-He has been stimulating for the mind as well as.
+He is very accommodating, and he is certainly polite and charming.
+He has been stimulating for the mind as well.
 I find he is just the right kind of company.”

 “Do you not enjoy Peter’s company?”
 Gwen asked when she saw the look on Colette’s face.

-“No, Your Royal Highness.
+“No, Your Highness.
 That isn’t it in the slightest sense.”

-“A wine, Lady Colette.
+“A wine, Lady Bellingside.
 Anything you need at all, Princess?”

-Peter held out his arm for only Gwen as they walked down the corridor and the amount of disdain searing out of Colette’s eyes was so sharp it could’ve pierced Gwen’s skin.
+The amount of disdain searing out of Lady Colette’s eyes as they walked and Peter held out his arms for only Gwen was so sharp it could’ve pierced Gwen’s skin.

 “Lord Doltham,” Lady Colette said as she eyed Princess Gwen and walked side by side with Peter.
 “How is your sister?
 It’s been so long since I’ve received a letter from her and I do very much enjoy her correspondence.”

-“Mary is very well.
+“Caroline is very well.
 I thank you for asking.
-She keeps busy with her drawing and piano playing and of course still loves to take her rides about the countryside on her many horses.”
+She keeps busy with her drawing and piano playing and of course, still loves to take her rides about the countryside on her many horses.”